tsanhan/dotnet-dating-app/README.md

-Configuring the DbContext:
+Configuring the startup class:

-go to DataContext.cs
+we'll configure the startup class, but we have an extension for this. so go to IdentityServiceExtensions.cs

-up next: see what we need to do to update to use Identity in our services
+up next: after configuring the services, we'll add a migration for this.